Plumsail/forms-docs/Public/integrations/sharepoint.rst

+.. title:: Create items and upload documents to SharePoint from Plumsail Forms

 .. meta::
-   :description: Examples and templates for public web forms integration
+   :description: Examples and templates for public web forms integration with Microsoft Power Automate

 Create items and upload documents to SharePoint from Plumsail Forms with Power Automate
 ================================================================================================